jenniephuong/Obsidian/CS3001 Advanced Topics/Advances in AI/Vector Databases.md

 pros of vector databases
 - scalability and adaptability - as data grows it can scale across multiple nodes, the system can be tuned to include any new data as needed
 - multi-user support and data privacy - data isolation
+- flexible for development if they offer a comprehensive set of APIs and SKDs

+#flash